LibraryOfCongress/api.congress.gov/Documentation/AmendmentEndpoint.md

         -	`<url>` (e.g. https://api.data.gov/congress/v3/bill/117/hr/3684)
             -	The referrer URL to the bill or resolution item in the API.
 Documentation for the bill endpoint is available [here](https://github.com/LibraryOfCongress/api.congress.gov/blob/main/Documentation/BillEndpoint.md).
         -	`<title>` (e.g. Infrastructure Investment and Jobs Act)
-            -	The display title for the bill or resolution.
+            -	The display title for the bill or resolution on Congress.gov.
 -	`<amendedAmendment>`
     -	Container for the amendment amended by the amendment.
 An `<amendedAmendment>` element may include the following children (the below amendment data is taken from https://api.data.gov/congress/v3/amendment/117/samdt/2564) :
         -	`<number>` (e.g. 2137)
             -	The assigned amendment number.
         - `<description>`
             - The amendment's description.
             - Only House amendments will have this element populated.
         -	`<purpose>` (e.g. In the nature of a substitute.)
             - The amendment's purpose.
             - House amendments and proposed Senate amendments may have this element populated.
         -	`<congress>` (e.g. 117)
             - The congress during which an amendment was submitted or offered.
         -	`<type>` (e.g. SAMDT)